Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/FHIR.md

 idaas.processTerminologies=true
 idaas.processBundles=false
 ```
 Below are the following attributes defined.
+You will notice that these setting don't contain idaas as that is specific to SpringBoot.

 | Attribute Name              | Attribute Details                                                                                  |
 |-----------------------------|----------------------------------------------------------------------------------------------------|